chrisdeutsch/phd_colloquium/script.md

     its gravitational interaction.
 And dark energy (65%) which causes the accelerating expansion of the universe, which is even more ominous.
 - To explain these, we need to go beyond the SM

+- Some theories, such as theories with extended Higgs sectors, predict new scalars X. If these are sufficiently massive, they can decay into two SM-like Higgs bosons.
+This is something we can also look for when searching for Higgs boson pair production.

+## The ATLAS Experiment at the LHC (Sl.
+8)

+- To
+- We accelerate protons in multiple stages in the LHC (Geneva)
+- Up to a CM energy of 13 TeV
+- In my thesis, I consider pp collision data taken from 2015 to 2018 (call Run 2)